Any2HRTF/PPM/README.md

 Coming soon...

-## Matlab Implementation
+## Matlab implementation

-For a Matlab implementation please refer to the [Matlab branch](https://github.com/Any2HRTF/PPM/tree/matlab).
+For a Matlab implementation please refer to the [matlab](https://github.com/Any2HRTF/PPM/tree/matlab) branch.

 ## References
 The PPM was developed at the Acoustics Research Institute (ARI) of the